A family of non-periodic tilings of the plane by right golden triangles: Proof of Claim

-First add the neighborhood of star $C_2$ centered at the blue vertex, we obtain Fig.~\ref{pi603}(b).
-Only the stars $C_6$ and $C_7$, shown on Fig.~\ref{pi603}(c), fit for the resulting patch in the yellow vertex.
+First add the neighborhood of the star $C_2$ centered at the blue vertex, we obtain Fig.~\ref{pi603}(b).
+Only the stars $C_6$ and $C_7$, shown on Fig.~\ref{pi603}(c), fit for the resulting patch in the yellow vertex (on the bottom).
 However the star $C_7$ cannot be there, since its vertical green arrow has the non-matching orientation.
 Hence the star of the yellow vertex is $C_6$.
 Fig.~\ref{pi603}(d) shows the patch which is obtained by adding that star and its neighborhood.
 Now look at the red vertex on the right.
 Only the stars $C_5,C_6,C_7$ (Fig.~\ref{pi603}(e)) fit for the patch in that vertex.
 In all the three cases there is a horizontal blue arrow that goes into the red vertex.
 That arrow lies on the axis of the initial star.

-Now we know the color and orientation of that axis (see Fig.~\ref{pi604}(b)).
+Now we know the color and orientation of that axis (see Fig.~\ref{pi604}(a)).

-We are now very close to the end.
 We can find now the stars in the leftmost and the bottommost vertices (both are colored blue).
-Indeed, only the stars $C_5,C_6,C_7$ fit for the patch in the bottommost vertex, and two latter stars fit in two ways (see Fig.~\ref{pi604}(c)).
+Indeed, only the stars $C_5,C_6,C_7$ fit for the patch in the bottommost vertex, and two latter stars fit in two ways (see Fig.~\ref{pi604}(b)).
 In four cases the vertical arrow has the red (and not green) color.
 Hence those cases are impossible and only the lower star $C_6$ can stand in the bottommost blue vertex.

-A similar situation occurs in the leftmost blue vertex: five stars fit for the patch there (two of them fit in two ways, see Fig.~\ref{pi604}(a)).
+A similar situation occurs in the leftmost blue vertex: the stars $C_3,C_4, C_5,C_6,C_7$ fit for the patch there (two of them fit in two ways, see Fig.~\ref{pi614}(a)).

 However only one star, the lower $C_7$, can have the matching color (blue) of the horizontal arrow.

-Adding to the patch the stars in the blue vertices and adding then their neighborhoods, we obtain the patch shown on Fig.~\ref{pi605}(b).
+Adding to the patch the stars in the blue vertices and adding then their neighborhoods, we obtain the patch shown in Fig.~\ref{pi605}(b).

-Only the star $C_4$ fits for that patch in the yellow vertex, that star is shown on Fig.~\ref{pi605}(a).
-Now it is obvious that neither of the legal stars can stand in the adjacent black vertex, since the yellow arrow that goes out the yellow vertex into the black one cannot change its color to blue in the black vertex.